DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 When viewing monitors, you can filter which of the two monitor types you would like to see using the **Event Migration** facet.
 This facet has available values "Event Monitors V1" and "Event Monitors V2."

 Datadog directly migrates dashboard widgets that use Event queries.
+These widgets include Event Stream widgets, Event Timeline widgets, and Event overlays in other widgets.
 Datadog does not create any new dashboards or widgets.

 ### Migrate data configured externally (Terraform, API)